RAIN Investors Have Opportunity to Lead Rain Oncology Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-11, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Rain Oncology Inc. ("Rain" or the "Company") (NASDAQ: RAIN).
+LOS ANGELES, Aug.
+16, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Rain Oncology Inc. ("Rain" or the "Company") (NASDAQ: RAIN).

 Class Period: July 20, 2021 – May 19, 2023